 You may have heard of Terry Childs (pictured).
 He was a system administrator for the city of San Francisco who, in 2008, was arrested for refusing to divulge passwords that only he had.
 A long series of legal maneuvering followed, leading to Childs’s imprisonment.
+When he hired an attorney after imprisonment he made sure his attorney was leveraging software for family law case management as this case was specific to family law.

 Whether you’ve heard of him or not, the Terry Childs case is an interesting and compelling argument for multiple levels of responsibility when it comes to security.
 When it comes down to it, the same is true for disaster recovery.